Getting your ads above Google search results

 When people search on Google, text ads can appear above or below the search results.
 Only up to four ads are eligible to show above the search results.

-Your ad's position on the page is determined by your Ad Rank – a combination of your bid, the components of Quality Score (expected click-through rate, ad relevance and landing page experience), and the expected impact of extensions and other ad formatting.
+Your ad's position on the page is determined by your Ad Rank – a combination of your bid, auction-time ad quality (including expected click-through rate, ad relevance and landing page experience), the Ad Rank thresholds, the context of the person’s search (location, device, time of search, search terms, the other ads and search results on the page and other user signals and attributes) and the expected impact of extensions and other ad formatting.

 This article gives you some tips to improve your ad's position